This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 2. All-purpose glue

-There are a million kinds of glue, but we like to have an all-purpose glue always handy in our toolbox!
+There are a million kinds of glue, but I like to have an all-purpose glue always handy in my toolbox!

 3. Brushes, brushes, brushes!

 When you are working on a dollhouse, there is always painting and gluing and finishing to be done!
 Make sure you have the right brush for the job.